 When a predation event has occurred, and the predator cannot be easily identified, a swab from the collar is taken and sent for DNA testing.
 This is a critical aspect as, should there be a rise in cat and/or fox predation on the Numbat population(s), this enables more effective policy for conservation initiatives like cat control through baiting.

-John Lawson and Rob McLean from the Numbat Task Force have passed on their thanks to the fantastic community of FAME donors, helping to enable this work:
+Numbat Task Force has been a FAME partner for a number of years, and over this time we have seen an inspiring rebound in estimated population numbers of this iconic animal.
+John Lawson and Rob McLean from Numbat Task Force have passed on their thanks to the fantastic community of FAME donors, helping to enable this work:

 “We would like to thank FAME for their continued support of the Numbat Task Force, and the numbats, but most of all we would like to thank you – the donors.
 Without your kindness, care, and compassion for our wildlife, without you, FAME would not be able to fund the important work they are supporting across Australia for our threatened fauna and flora.”